 Database Management System should be on your tips.
-Focus not just on writing queries but also the administration tasks, like capacity planning, DB design, configuration, installation, security, performance, backup options, failover, and recovery.
+Focus not just on writing queries but also on administration tasks, like capacity planning, DB design, configuration, installation, security, performance, backup options, failover, and recovery.
 The preferred database systems are Oracle Database and MySQL.

-Relational databases can handle structured data well, but a data engineer has to handle a lot of unstructured or raw data, which can be handled by NoSQL databases, like MongoDB.
+Relational databases can handle structured data well, but a data engineer has to handle a lot of unstructured or raw data, which can be handled by NoSQL databases like MongoDB.

 Extract, Transform, and Load (ETL) tools like Excel help you collate data from various sources and transform it into something more usable.
 There are many advanced tools, like Oracle Data Integrator, SQL Server, and Apache Kafka, that you can learn for data integration and ETL.

 To process massive datasets, tools like Hadoop, Spark, and other big data frameworks are used.
 As a data engineer, you should be familiar with many of them and compare the same to understand which one is most suitable for a particular project and how to use it efficiently.
 Some of these frameworks, like Apache Spark, are also real-time processing frameworks that help perform real-time streaming data analytics.

 Since data is huge in volume, it cannot be stored in a single machine or server.
 Knowing cloud technologies will help you manage data better.
 Two popular cloud technologies are AWS and Azure .

 Roles and Responsibilities of a Data Engineer